cedadev/jasmin-workshop/exercises/ex05/README.md

         1. Standard output file - please ensure this is unique to each job by including the "`%j`" variable in the file name.
         1. Standard error file - please ensure this is unique to each job by including the "`%j`" variable in the file name.
     1. Queue name:
-        1. We will use the main queue for quick serial jobs: "`short-serial`"
+        1. We will use the main queue for quick serial jobs: `short-serial`
+        1. NOTE: if working with a training account, you might need: `--account=workshop --partition=workshop` in your arguments.
     1. Job duration - to allocate a maximum run-time to the job, e.g.: "`00:05`" (5 mins)
     1. Estimated duration - to hint the actual run-time of the job, e.g.: "`00:01`" (1 min)
         1. Setting a low estimate will increase the likelihood of the job being scheduled to run quickly.